Criniferous entire maps with absorbing Cantor bouquets: Introduction

 \subsection{Acknowledgements}

 I am very grateful to my supervisors Lasse Rempe and Dave Sixsmith for their continuous help and advice.
-I also thank Vasiliki Evdoridou, Daniel Meyer and Phil Rippon for valuable comments.
+I also thank Vasiliki Evdoridou, Daniel Meyer and Phil Rippon for valuable comments, as well as the referee for much helpful and detailed feedback.